-A model notification form can be found on this page.
+You may download a model notification form from this page.
 At the bottom of the article, find Zgłoszenie najmu okazjonalnego do Urzędu Skarbowego – wzór oświadczenia.
 Click on ‘Pobierz’.

 The notification informs the tax office of the date from which the apartment was let.
 There is also space to fill in the address, region and city the apartment is in.

 została wynajęta przy wykorzystaniu instytucji najmu okazjonalnego na okres do …………………………… roku z możliwością przedłużenia.
 Wszelkie przesłanki prawne konieczne do zaistnienia najmu okazjonalnego zostały spełnione.

 This section mentions that the landlord rented the property with an occasional lease contract.
 In the gap after okres do, the landlord is expected to fill in the date when the lease expires.
 The words z możliwością przedłużenia mean “with the possibility of extension”.
 The final sentence roughly translates as: “All legal prerequisites for the occasional lease have been met.”

 My colleague filled out this form and took it with him to the tax office.
 He had other duties to carry out there, as we shall now go into.

 2. Registration of a natural person who is a taxpayer

 Aware that my colleague hadn’t yet registered as a taxpayer in Poland, the clerk gave him the ZAP-3 form to fill in.

 The ZAP-3 is for natural persons, whose tax identifier is their PESEL number.
 My colleague has had a PESEL number for several years.